chocolatey/choco-wiki/Security.md

 # Security

 Bottom line: If someone tells you Chocolatey ***is*** insecure, please respond with "You mean Chocolatey ***used*** to be insecure.
 You may want to check out chocolatey dot org slash security and catch up with the last 2+ years.
 Or do you mean a ***community package*** may not be secure?
-Organizations don't typically use the community repository anyway and only use Chocolatey in a completely secure manner."
+Organizations don't typically use the community repository anyway and only use Chocolatey in a completely secure manner.
+Individuals looking for more protection with the community repository go Pro."
+Unfortunately some security features have significant recurring costs based on usage for the Chocolatey team, so they can't be offered for free.

 ## Report Issue